jofwitsolution/provision-frontend/README.md

-# The official Webiste of Provision Support Services CIC Powered by React + Vite
+# The official Webiste of ProVision Support Services CIC Powered by React + Vite

 Currently, two official plugins are available: